Data logging refers to the process in which data is recorded and stored on a storage medium.

-The following items must be entered:
+The following points must be entered:

-- Permits issued according to WHG
+- Permits issued in accordance with the WHG

 - Old rights and old powers

-- Planning decisions and planning approvals
+- Planning approval decisions and planning approvals

 - Water protection areas – risk areas